My wife, Margaret, and I live in France, in the small village of Voutenay sur Cure in Burgundy, two hours south east of Paris.

 The day came when Tess and all the other beautiful horses were sold.
 I last saw her being led out of the gate, and to this day I often think of her.
 I went back to barracks, a barracks that seemed so still and silent, a barracks that had lost its heart.
 I walked through the stable door and stood by her stall.
 Her nose-bag still hung on the hook.
 I touched it, then, 'goodbye Tess.'
 And walked briskly away.
 Soldiers don't cry, do they?

-I happened to notice on Amazon in November 2013 that “The book was presented to all the 2013 Trumpeters of 1st Regiment Royal Horse Artillery on completion of the trumpeter training course.”
-(RHA) How nice — and how much dear Tony would have liked that . . .
+I happened to notice on Amazon that the book had been "presented to all the Trumpeters of 1st Regiment Royal Horse Artillery on completion of the trumpeter training course."
+(RHA) How nice - and how much dear Tony would have liked that...

 Also published by Woodfield is Letters of a Kashmir Memsahib, by Margaret, a collection of letters she wrote to her mother while in Kashmir when I was deputy head of the UN Military Observer Group in India and Pakistan in 1980-82.